Kitaru

 Authentication and context

 The MCP server reuses the same config/auth context as kitaru CLI and SDK.
 If you want MCP tools to target a local server, start one first with bare kitaru login or via kitaru_start_local_server(...).
-If you want MCP tools to target a deployed Kitaru server, connect first with kitaru login <server> before starting kitaru-mcp, or set KITARU_* connection variables in the MCP server environment.
+If you want MCP tools to target a deployed Kitaru server or managed workspace, connect first with kitaru login <server-or-workspace> --api-key <workspace-api-key> before starting kitaru-mcp, or set KITARU_SERVER_URL, KITARU_AUTH_TOKEN, and KITARU_PROJECT in the MCP server environment.
 If you can run kitaru status, MCP tools use that same connection.

 Replay behavior